 - The physical device name - The total amount, used amount, and available amount of disk space - The mount point directory for that file system - 2.
-From the display, identify either one or two file systems that meet the disk space requirements mentioned earlier in this section.

-- 3. Note the name of the mount point directory for each file system that you identified. - 4.
+From the display, identify either one or two file systems that meet the disk space requirements mentioned earlier in this section. - 3.
+Note the name of the mount point directory for each file system that you identified. - 4.
 Enter commands similar to the following to create the recommended subdirectories in the mount point directory that you identified and set the appropriate owner, group, and permissions on them:

 '''

-mkdir -p /mount_point/app/oracle_sw_owner
+mkdir -p /mount_point/app/

-chown -R oracle:oinstall /mount_point/app/oracle
+chown -R oracle:oinstall /mount_point/app/

-sw_owner

-chmod -R 775 /mount point/app/oracle sw owner
+chmod -R 775 /mount_point/app/

 '''